Tots236/DrinkDemo/README.md

 # DrinkDemo
-A coding assessment in which we create a class Beverage and then multiple subclasses for different types of drinks
+A coding assessment written in Java 17 in which we create a class Beverage and then multiple subclasses for different types of drinks